 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has examination materials based on their credentialing exams.
 Be certain to study every day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the final exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the national certification exam.